rodineyw/rodineyw/README.md

 - 👔 Software Consultant at the Perez de Rezende - Lawyers
 </p>
 <p>
-- 📚️ I'm studying Internet of Things.
+- 📚️ I studied the Internet of Things.
 </p>
 <p>
 - 🥰 I'm very interested in working with Open Source.